The Best Way To See The Acropolis In Summer

 As you start your journey up the south slope of the Acropolis you reach the Odeon of Herodes Atticus which is a Roman style amphitheater.

 It was built by the philosopher Herodes Atticus and dedicated to his late wife.
 If this gesture of romanticism isn’t enough, you’ll be pleased to know the venue is still used today for musical and theatrical performances.
 The idea of sitting in the same place of those thousands of years before, watching the plays originally written by some of the best playwrights or composers in history is enough to give you goosebumps.
 I will definitely be seeing a performance here as soon as I can.
-(Fun fact: I did it was amazing!)
+(Update: I did and it was amazing!)

 ☞ Tip: Latest events and information for Heroduts Atticus